alibaba/xoc/README.md

 =====

 Welcome to use XOC

-What does XOC mean
+What does XOC mean?
 	eXtremely Optimizing Compiler.
 	We build XOC compiler that intent to be a finely honed tool to squeezing the last performance out of ordinary code.

-Contribution and License Agreement
+Contribution and License Agreement.
 	If you contribute code to this project, you are implicitly allowing your code to be distributed under the BSD license.